Has Solar Leadership In CA Cost Too Much?

 The question is raised by a battle over a practice known as net metering, which was established by a 1995 state law and went into effect a few years later.
 Think of it as the basis for your solar salesman’s claim that you can cut your electric bill big time by mounting solar panels on your roof.

-Simply put, via net metering you get credit for the electricity your rooftop generates when your overall usage is low, say when you’re at work during the day, and you apply it to the bill for the power you use at night, when you’re home and the sun isn’t shining.
+Simply put, via net metering you get credit for the electricity your rooftop generates when your overall usage is low, say when you’re at work during the day, and you apply it to the bill for the you use at night, when you’re home and the sun isn’t shining.
 You’re netting your rooftop generation against your nighttime usage and emerging with a lower bill.

 The solar industry and renewable advocates say that although other incentive programs have been created by California and the federal government to encourage the spread of renewable , net metering is the most important driver of the explosive growth in residential solar.
-“That’s the foundation of the solar industry in California,” says Dan Sullivan, president of Sullivan in San Diego, which expects to install $22 million worth of residential and industrial solar generating units this year.
+“That’s the foundation of the solar industry in California,” says Dan Sullivan, president of Sullivan Solar Power in San Diego, which expects to install $22 million worth of residential and industrial solar generating units this year.
 Indeed, net metering has been so successful in California that 42 other states have enacted similar rules.

 source – read more